 - Ages of children being tended by the spouse seeking support

 In an effort to make divorce less adversarial, and to save time and expense, many modern spouses decide to use an alternative method of severing marital ties — mediation.
 Mediation is designed as a means of assisting both spouses in reaching agreement on key issues without butting heads.
 The attorneys for each spouse are trained to keep the discourse civil and to avoid temper flare-ups.
-If you think mediation may work for your divorce, Cohen Family Law is ready to give you direction and support during the process.
+If you think mediation may work for your divorce, Cohen Family Law’s divorce attorney is ready to give you direction and support during the process.

 Contact Our Phoenix Divorce Attorney